 Avoid retaining earned program income for extended periods of time.
-If you anticipate a significant lapse of time occurring between earning and spending program income, contact your COPS Office program manager.
-Unused program income should be deposited into your COPS Office award account to reduce your federal share.
-These funds remain available for future use on allowable costs, incurred before award expiration, to fully implement your project.
+If you anticipate a significant lapse of time occurring between earning and spending program income, contact your COPS Office program manager or grant program specialist.
+Unused program income should be deposited into your COPS Office award account to reduce your federal share.6 These funds remain available for future use on allowable costs, incurred before award expiration, to fully implement your project.

-If you anticipate having unused program income remaining toward the end of the award period, you may submit a request to your COPS Office program manager for a nocost extension to provide additional time for your agency to spend program income on allowable costs to fully implement your project.
-No-cost extension requests must be submitted prior to the award end date and are approved on a case-bycase basis based on reasonable justification.
+If you anticipate having unused program income remaining toward the end of the award period, you may submit a request to your COPS Office program manager or grant program specialist for a no-cost extension to provide additional time for your agency to spend program income on allowable costs to fully implement your project.
+No-cost extension requests must be submitted prior to the award end date and are approved on a case-by-case basis based on reasonable justification.
 Unused program income remaining 90 days after the award end date must be promptly returned to the COPS Office.
 Please contact your COPS Office program manager for guidance on how to return excess program income and complete your final SF-425.

-In the event that you earn interest on program income, please contact your COPS Office program manager or COPS Office state accountant for guidance on how to complete your final SF-425 to account for interest earned.
+In the event that you earn interest on program income, please contact your designated COPS Office financial analyst for guidance on how to complete your final SF-425 to account for interest earned.